 VII.
 Administration of the Compensation Plan

-A. Upon initial employment at MTSU, the rate of pay shall be determined by Human Resource Services based on the incumbent’s years of relevant work experience that qualifies the candidate for the position and the assigned skill level of the position up to ninety (90) percent of the midpoint.
-Exceptions can be approved by the Division Vice President, up to the midpoint of the salary range.
+A. Upon initial employment at MTSU, the rate of pay shall be determined by Human Resource Services based on the incumbent’s years of relevant work experience that qualifies the candidate for the position and the assigned skill level of the position up to the midpoint.
+Exceptions can be approved by the Division Vice President up to the midpoint of the salary range.
 Exceptions over the midpoint of the salary range require the approval of the President.

 B. A salary adjustment can occur as a result of several possible actions, such as promotion, reorganization, demotion, or salary increases resulting from legislative/administrative actions.

-C. An employee who is promoted to a higher skill level shall have his/her salary increased based on the relevant years of work experience that qualifies the employee for promotional opportunity.
-The employee will be placed in the new range up to ninety (90) percent of the midpoint.
+C. An employee who is promoted to a higher skill level shall have his/her salary increased based on the relevant years of work experience, up to the midpoint, or by 6% of the current salary, whichever is greater.
 Exceptions can be approved by the Division Vice President up to the midpoint of the salary range.
 Exceptions over the midpoint of the salary range require the approval of the President.